 Succeeding in the age of influence

-is harnessing the power of Instagram influencers as #AmexAmbassadors to promote the brand’s Platinum Card to consumers.
+American Express, which spent 2.35 billion on advertising in 2015 is harnessing the power of Instagram influencers as #AmexAmbassadors to promote the brand’s Platinum Card to consumers.
 In the age of mobile platforms, brands like American Express are leveraging social media to sell their products and services through an aspirational narrative crafted by experts and celebrities in fields ranging from food and fashion to travel and photography.
 The American Express #AmexAmbassador marketing strategy employs a variety of such influencers, from NBA icon Shaquille O’Neal with millions of followers to “micro-influencers” and bloggers who have leveraged their niche expertise in a spectrum of categories, such as interior design and lifestyle management.

 Meanwhile, the Instagram account for solarisBank offers brand-building narratives featuring beautiful views from the company’s headquarters in Berlin, Germany, including rooftop yoga and brainstorming sessions alongside images of homemade pizza and industry events.
 This focus on community is extended across solarisBank’s other social media channels as well.
 On Twitter, solarisBank solicits the help of customers in testing the brand’s “consumer lending product” alongside other tweets featuring staff at conferences and recent accolades.
 SolarisBank blends these narratives on its LinkedIn page with other corporate initiatives, such as promoting open positions and thought leadership assets – all designed to create and leverage the power of influence.